prushik/baghand/readme.md

 As such, baghand's purpose is mainly academic.
 It basically exists because it can exist.
 However, there is always a chance that this tool will have a real practical use to some users.

+# future
+In the future, baghand might be able to convert from gz.tar to zip as well.
+However, the most interesting potential future feature would be converting a zip file into a complete gzipped tarball.
+I believe that there is a good chance this is possible (depending entirely on existing tar implementations).
+This would work by simply marking all generated headers as "stored" (a non-compressed type of block in a deflate stream), appending the file data to each header, and then joining all files together as separate gzip files concatenated together.
+Any tar implementation that calls the external program gzip to decompress should theoretically be able to decompressgzipped tarballs produced in this way, but there could be an issue if implementations exist that reimplement the gzip program's functionality and do not support concatenated gz files.